Available in real-time and big data analytics.

 ---|---|---|

-Input Layer | The point, polyline, or polygon features to be buffered. | Features |
+Input layer | The point, polyline, or polygon features to be buffered. | Features |

-Buffer By | The buffering method:
+Buffer by | The buffering method:

-Method | Whether the buffering method should be Geodesic or Planar (Euclidean).
+Method | This parameter determines whether the buffering method should be Geodesic or Planar (Euclidean).
+Learn more about buffering methods from the Usage Notes section above.
 Note:If Planar is selected, the input points must be projected.
-The Project tool can be used to project the input features prior to creating buffers. | String; Allowed values: Planar | Geodesic |
+The Project tool can be used to project the input features prior to creating buffers. | String |

-Append Buffer Distance | Whether to append the buffer distance as a new field to the event.
-The new field will be named BUFF_DIST. | Boolean |
+Append buffer distance | This parameter determines whether to append the buffer distance as a new field to the event.
+The new field is named BUFF_DIST. | Boolean |

 Output layer